Volodymyr-M/docs/_includes/main.md

 # Welcome to Ingantt!

-Ingantt is a project management multi-platform app allowing to create project plans, schedules, timelines in a way similar to Microsoft Project.
+Ingantt is a project planning multi-platform app allowing to create project plans, schedules, timelines in a way similar to Microsoft Project.

 {% include contact.html %}

 ## What you can do with Ingantt

+- create new project plans from scratch, from templates or use AI to generate
 - plan and estimate your project by splitting the project into a number of tasks and setting dependencies between them
 - review you plan using Gantt chart
 - manage project resources (work, material or cost) and assign them to tasks